David Gergen: Academia

 Gergen taught at Duke University from 1995 to 1999 and then joined the Harvard University faculty in 1999.
-He is currently a professor of public service at the Harvard Kennedy School, where he teaches courses on leadership, public service, and U.S. politics.
-During election years, he co-teaches a course called Contemporary Issues in American Elections with Elaine Kamarck.
+He was also a professor of public service at the Harvard Kennedy School, where he taught courses on leadership, public service, and U.S. politics.
+During election years, he co-taught a course called Contemporary Issues in American Elections with Elaine Kamarck.
 In January 2014 he taught a Harvard short-term course in New York City titled "Leadership for a Livable City."

 At Harvard Kennedy School, he served as the co-director of the Kennedy School Center for Public Leadership, which seeks to enhance leadership teaching and research.
 The Center helps to provide scholarships to 100 fellows a year, preparing them to serve as leaders for the common good.

 Gergen served as the inaugural Isabella Cannon Distinguished Visiting Professor of Leadership at Elon University and was a fellow at Harvard University's Institute of Politics in 1984.

 Books

 Gergen is the author of the New York Times bestseller book Eyewitness to Power: The Essence of Leadership, Nixon to Clinton, published in 2000.
 The book recounts his time in the Nixon, Ford, Reagan, and Clinton administrations.
-Gergen argues that, as the 21st century begins, the success of the United States as a country will depend heavily upon the success of a new generation in power.
-Drawing upon his many experiences in the White House, he offers seven vital elements that future leaders must possess: inner mastery; a central, compelling purpose rooted in moral values; a capacity to persuade; an ability to work within the system; a sure, quick start; strong, prudent advisers; and a passion that inspires others to carry on the mission.
-In 2022, Gergen was working on a new book about renewing America's political culture.
-His 2nd book, Hearts Touched with Fire: How Great Leaders are Made, was published in May 2022.
+Gergen argued that, as the 21st century began, the success of the United States as a country would depend heavily upon the success of a new generation in power.
+Drawing upon his many experiences in the White House, he offered seven vital elements that future leaders must possess: inner mastery; a central, compelling purpose rooted in moral values; a capacity to persuade; an ability to work within the system; a sure, quick start; strong, prudent advisers; and a passion that inspires others to carry on the mission.
+Gergen's second book, Hearts Touched with Fire: How Great Leaders are Made, was published in 2022.

-Personal life
+Personal life and death

-Gergen has been married since 1967 to Anne Elizabeth Gergen, who is a family therapist.
-They live in Cambridge, Massachusetts, and have two children and five grandchildren.
-Their son, Christopher, is a social entrepreneur in North Carolina as well as an author and a member of the Duke University faculty.
-Their daughter, Katherine, is a family doctor, working with the underserved population at the Boston Medical Center.
+Gergen and his wife Anne Elizabeth Gergen (nee Wilson), a family therapist, married in 1967.
+They lived in Cambridge, Massachusetts and had two children.

+In December 2024, Gergen's daughter revealed that Gergen had Lewy body dementia.
+He died at a retirement home in Lexington, Massachusetts, on July 10, 2025, at age 83.

 Awards and memberships

-Gergen has been active on many non-profit boards, and has served on the boards of Yale and Duke Universities.
-Among his current boards are Teach for America, City Year, Schwab Foundation, the Aspen Institute and the advisory board for the Harvard Graduate School of Education.
-He also chairs the advisory board for the new School of Law at Elon University.
-He is a member of the D.C.
+Gergen was active on many non-profit boards, and served on the boards of Yale and Duke Universities.
+Among them were Teach for America, City Year, Schwab Foundation, the Aspen Institute, and the advisory board for the Harvard Graduate School of Education.
+He also chaired the advisory board for the new School of Law at Elon University.
+He was a member of the D.C.
 Bar, the Council on Foreign Relations, and the North American executive committee for the Trilateral Commission.
-Gergen has been awarded 27 honorary degrees.
+Gergen was awarded 27 honorary degrees.

-Recent non-profit boards
+Non-profit boards

-Gergen is a member of the following non-profit boards:
+Gergen was a member of the following non-profit boards: